Sleep drunkenness is a sleep disorder that describes feelings of sudden action or reflex upon waking up. It’s also called confusional arousal.

 Sleep drunkenness is a common occurrence that doesn’t have one particular cause.
 Instead, researchers have identified possible contributing factors, such as:

-Your doctor will review your records, looking for any risk factors, such as preexisting medical conditions or any psychotropic meds that you currently take.
+Your doctor will review your records, looking for any risk factors, such as preexisting medical conditions or psychotropic meds you currently take.
 A sleep study may be ordered as well.
-This might show some clues, including a higher than normal heart rate during sleep.
+This might show some clues, including a higher-than-normal heart rate during sleep.

 There’s no single treatment used for sleep drunkenness.
 Most of the treatment measures involve lifestyle measures.